wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                   June 2016

+4.5.
+Consideration on TTL

+   The TTL value of negative information is especially important, because newly added domain names cannot be used while the negative information is effective.
+Section 5 of RFC 2308 states the maximum number of negative cache TTL value is 3 hours (10800).
+So the full- service resolver SHOULD limit the maximum effective TTL value of negative responses (NSEC/NSEC3 RRs) to 10800 (3 hours).
+It is reasonably small but still effective for the purpose of this document, since it can eliminate significant amount of DNS attacks with randomly generated names.

+5. Possible side effects

+5.1.
+Decrease of root DNS server queries

+   Aggressive use of NSEC/NSEC3 resource records may decrease queries to Root DNS servers.
+[TODO: Make clear this is a feature, not a bug :-P ]

-   queries whose second level domain are different each other.
+   People may generate many typos in TLD, and they will result in unnecessary DNS queries.
+Some implementations leak non-existent TLD queries whose second level domain are different each other.
 Well observed examples are ".local" and ".belkin".
 With this proposal, it is possible to return NXDOMAIN immediately to such queries without